kellerben/dudle/README.md

       done
       ```
    2. Build them on your own.
 This requires gettext,
-      libgettext-ruby-util, potool, and make to be installed.
+      ruby-gettext, potool, and make to be installed.

       ```sh
-      sudo aptitude install gettect libgettext-ruby-util potool make make
+      sudo aptitude install gettext potool make
+      make
       ```
 5. In order to let access control work correctly, the webserver needs